aleshaleksey/fansys23/12-equipment-economy.md

 - ["Commoner"](monsters-npcs/humanoids.md#human-commoner-level-1)
 - ["Peasant"](monsters-npcs/humanoids.md#human-peasant-level-2)

 **Trained**: This refers to labourers that carry out work which requires several months or years of training to perform well.
 This includes miners, brick-layers, wagon drivers and sailors.
-A trained worker must have at least one rank in the skill they are using and proficiency in any required kits.
+A trained worker must have at least one rank in the skill they are using and proficiency in any required tools.
 The skill bonus for a human should be between +1 and +3.
 Recommended stat blocks:

 - ["Commoner"](monsters-npcs/humanoids.md#human-commoner-level-1)
 - ["Peasant"](monsters-npcs/humanoids.md#human-peasant-level-2)

 **Artisan**: Refers to craftsmen with rare and valuable skills, such as smiths, masons, bowyers, alchemists, jewellers, artists, engineers.
 They have significant practice in their arts, but quality varies.
-Artisans tend to have a skill bonus of between +3 and +6 in their craft.
+Artisans tend to have a skill bonus of between +3 and +6 in their craft and are proficient in the tools used of their trade.
 More skilled artisans may produce higher quality goods, but are also rarer and correspondingly more expensive.
 Recommended stat blocks:

 - ["Commoner"](monsters-npcs/humanoids.md#human-commoner-level-1)
 - ["Apprentice"](monsters-npcs/humanoids.md#human-mage-apprentice-level-2)